ruby/reline/doc/for_users.md

 - When an undoable command is found, that command is undone, and the search ends.
 - If no such command is found, the undo command is ignored.

+When the redo command is given and the immediately preceding undo is not redoable, the redo command "passes through" to commands given earlier.
+Reline searches backward through the most recent commands for the current line:

+- When an redoable undo command is found, that command is redone, and the search ends.
+- If no such command is found, the redo command is ignored.

 ## Command-Line Editing